counos/counoscoincore-node/README.md

 counoscoincore-node start
 ```

 Note: For your convenience, we distribute bitcoind binaries for x86_64 Linux and x86_64 Mac OS X. Upon npm install, the binaries for your platform will be downloaded.
-For more detailed installation instructions, or if you want to compile the project yourself, then please see the Bitcore branch of [Litecoin Core with additional indexing](https://github.com/litecoin-project/counoscoincore-litecoin).
+For more detailed installation instructions, or if you want to compile the project yourself, then please see the Bitcore branch of [.counoscoin Core with additional indexing](https://github.com/.counoscoin-project/counoscoincore-.counoscoin).

 ## Prerequisites